bootstrap-vue/bootstrap-vue/src/components/popover/README.md

 ### Caveats with `focus` trigger on `<button>` elements

-For proper cross-browser and cross-platform behavior with the `focus` trigger, you must use an element that renders the `<a>` tag, not the `<button>` tag, and you also must include a `tabindex="0"` attribute.
+For proper cross-browser and cross-platform behavior when using only the `focus` trigger, you must use an element that renders the `<a>` tag, not the `<button>` tag, and you also must include a `tabindex="0"` attribute.

 The following will generate an `<a>` that looks like a button: